How does this company make money?

 What does this company depend on?

-The store network depends on authorized dealer agreements with Nike, Adidas, and Under Armour for branded athletic footwear and apparel.
-Golf equipment flows through exclusive distribution partnerships with Callaway, TaylorMade, and Ping.
-Seasonal team sports merchandise from Rawlings, Spalding, and Wilson must be timed to scholastic athletic calendars.
-Regional distribution centers in Pennsylvania, Georgia, and California coordinate inventory flow to store locations.
-Golf Galaxy and Field & Stream specialty store lease agreements underpin the category-specific retail formats.
+Dick's cannot operate without authorized dealer agreements with Nike, Adidas, and Under Armour for footwear and apparel.
+It also relies on exclusive distribution partnerships with Callaway, TaylorMade, and Ping for golf equipment.
+Seasonal team sports gear from Rawlings, Spalding, and Wilson must arrive on a schedule tied to the scholastic calendar.
+And the whole flow depends on the regional distribution centers in Pennsylvania, Georgia, and California to route inventory to the right stores at the right time.

 Who depends on this company?

-High school and youth league athletic programs depend on consistent local inventory availability for seasonal equipment needs; if that supply is disrupted they must find alternative sourcing on short notice.
-Golf course pro shops and golf instructors refer customers to Golf Galaxy locations for equipment fitting and hold referral relationships that depend on those locations remaining operational.
-Team sports coaches and athletic directors rely on bulk purchasing programs for uniforms and equipment procurement tied to specific seasonal deadlines.
+High school and youth league athletic programs depend on Dick's to have the right equipment in local stock when their seasons start — if Dick's stopped delivering, those programs would have to scramble for alternative suppliers on short notice.
+Golf course pro shops and golf instructors who send their customers to Golf Galaxy for club fitting would lose the commission relationships that come with those referrals.
+Team sports coaches and athletic directors who run bulk purchasing accounts for uniforms and equipment would need to rebuild those accounts elsewhere from scratch.

 How does this company scale?